cloudvignesh/diabetes-prediction-model/README.md

 # Diabetes Prediction Model – My First MLOps Project (FastAPI + Docker + K8s)
-This project helps to predicting whether a person is diabetic based on health metrics and also explain how the model is built and deployment in Kubernetes.
+This project helps to predicting whether a person is diabetic based on health metrics and also explain how the model is continously re-trained using GitHub Actions and deployment in Kubernetes.

 ## What we will do in this project ?
 - Model Training